 This is how you can make your own bakery style chocolate chip cookies.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-- Sift in the flour, corn starch, salt, and baking soda then mix just until the flour disappears.
+- Sift in the flour, corn starch, salt, and baking soda then mix just until the dry ingredients disappears.

-- Mix in the milk chocolate chips then using a ¼ cup school out 12 equally sized cookie dough balls.
-Pull each cookie dough ball in half then press the two pieces together, jeeping the jagged-edged facing up (check photos) then place on a baking sheet.
+- Mix in the milk chocolate chips then using a ¼ cup scoop out 12 equally sized cookie dough balls.
+Pull each cookie dough ball in half then press the two pieces together, keeping the jagged-edged facing up (check photos) then place on a parchment paper lined baking sheet.

 - Freeze the cookie dough balls for 15 minutes then bake in the preheated oven.

-- Using a large cookie cutter, something wider than your cookies, swoosh around your cookies to form the perfect round thick cookie.
+- Using a large cookie cutter, (or something wider than your cookies) swoosh around your cookies to form the perfect round thick cookie.
+Allow them to cool a little before transferring them to a wire rack to cool completely.

 How to make CRUMBL chocolate chip cookie video